schultyy/datjournaal_v1/README.md

 $ MIX_ENV=prod mix do deps.get
 ```

 Generate two secrets via `mix phoenix.gen.secret`.
 Then open `config/prod.secret.exs` and paste that secret for `secret_key_base` and `secret_key`.
-Also paste in the password for the database user:
+Also paste in the password for the database user.
+Get your Twitter secrets here: https://apps.twitter.com/app/12906694/keys

 ```elixir
 use Mix.Config